Wurielle/package-version-action/README.md

 ### `version`

 The version you want to set.
-If the version is prefixed with `v` then it will be striped (e.g.: `v1.2.3` will be set as `"version": "1.2.3"`).
+If the version is prefixed with `v` then it will be stripped (e.g.: `v1.2.3` will be set as `"version": "1.2.3"`).

 ### `targets`